Herman Darewski: Life and career

-In 1914 he visited Australia with his wife, the musical comedy actress Madge Temple, who was playing leading roles there.
+In 1914, he visited Australia with his wife, the musical comedy actress Madge Temple, who was playing leading roles there.
 After his return to Britain during the First World War, Darewski combined administrative work for charities and prolific composition.
 He was one of the first British composers to compose for the new theatrical form, revue, writing, among others, Business as Usual and Push and Go for Albert de Courville, and The Better 'Ole and Carminetta for Charles B. Cochran.
-Among Darewski's songs are "Sister Susie's Sewing Shirts for Soldiers", "The Big Brass Band", and "Ours is a Nice 'Ouse Ours Is."
+Among Darewski's songs are also "Sister Susie's Sewing Shirts for Soldiers", "The Big Brass Band", and "Ours is a Nice 'Ouse Ours Is."
 He also wrote songs for the London production of Phi-Phi.

 After the war, a brief and unsuccessful attempt to strike out on his own as a publisher was followed by a new career as the conductor of light music orchestras.
 The Times wrote, "When British light orchestras were being ousted wholesale by foreign competition, he gave them new life, and was the precursor of men like Mr. Jack Hylton and Mr. Debroy Somers."
 Between 1924 and 1937 he was in charge of the music at the resorts of Bridlington and Blackpool, with an interval in 1930 to 1932 when he conducted at one of London's largest cinemas.
+He also led his own successful dance band for many years.

 Darewski died in London at the age of 64.